ziandzivan/data_restore/README.md

 - After first booting to system with the root will be the rebooting during a few minutes.
 With second booting will be restoring of screen adjustments values.
 - If the root was removed, switch off Air plane mode and set preferable screen adjustments values.
 After installing the root back it will be restored automatically.
 - After restoring from TWRP with a preliminary format data, renominate fingerprint and screen lock pin, password or graphic key.

+## Additional info

+a link of script attachments: